SOF3/Capital/README.md

   but it is the *only* economy API where both simple accounts and item payment can be used from other plugins without writing code twice)
+- Or maybe sometimes the money goes to the faction bank account instead of player account?
+- Capital is extensible for other plugins to include new account management styles, And it will work automatically with all plugins!

 Other cool features include: